zachmoshe/ranges-consolidator/README.md

 ![Gap Filling example](http://zachmoshe.github.io/ranges-consolidator/images/gap_filling.svg)

 ### Flattening hierarchy
-`RangeSource` will also take care of "flattening" a hierarchy stream of ranges.
+`RangeSource` will also take care of "flattening" a hierarchal source of ranges.
 When Flattening the hierarchy, we'd like to get the most granular `range_id` for every `Range` we've extracted.
 It's best illustrated in the following diagram:

 ![Flattening Hierarchy](http://zachmoshe.github.io/ranges-consolidator/images/flattening_hierarchy.svg)